redox-os/website/content/news/this-month-260331.md

 - (app) Wildan Mubarok ported [Boost](https://www.boost.org/) and [ruff](https://github.com/astral-sh/ruff)
 - (app) Wildan Mubarok enabled dynamic linking in Lua and `libevent`
 - (app) Wildan Mubarok replaced RustPython with CPython 3.12 in the `desktop` variant to avoid AI-generated code
-- (app) Wildan Mubarok improved the GCC performance
+- (app) Wildan Mubarok improved the GCC initialization performance
 - (app) Wildan Mubarok fixed zola, miniserve, lighttpd, Valkey, and binaryen compilation
 - (app) Wildan Mubarok reduced the GCC and G++ package size from 587MB and 306MB to 127MB and 63MB
 - (app) Wildan Mubarok reduced the CPython and NodeJS compilation time
+- (app) Wildan Mubarok reduced the GNU Bash compilation time by linking it to `termcap`

 ## CI Improvements